 Boxers fight in 2 to 3-minute rounds with 4-12 rounds per fight.
 (It depends on whether the fight is amateur or professional).
 The match takes place in a square ring on a raised platform.
 Thick ropes surround the four padded posts creating a ring that keeps opponents from falling off the platform.
 A soft, nonslip floor and stairs to enter the ring complete the setup.

-During the match, there are specific kinds of hits that are forbidden and certain areas of the body that are off limits.
+During the match, there are specific kinds of hits that are forbidden and certain areas of the body that are off-limits.
 Three judges watch carefully, scoring the match.
 Opponents fight until the rounds are over or somebody receives a knock-out punch that immediately halts the game.
 But when the referee signals a break, the opponents must step back.
 They must refrain from throwing punches until given the signal to begin again.
 Then they both move to their own corners to take a break, moisten their mouths, and receive advice and encouragement from coaches and support staff.

 Spiritual Warfare is Like Boxing

 The ring is the Christian life.
 It’s contained, padded, and closely watched by three judges: the Father, Son, and Holy Spirit.
-This is where Christians fight the powers and principalities of Ephesians 6:12.
+This is where Christians use spiritual warfare to fight the powers and principalities of Ephesians 6:12.
 The attacks come in the form of temptation to sin, physical and mental torment, and deception into all unrighteousness.
 But not only is God the judge, He is also the regulating authority, the referee, the owner of the gym, and our coach.

 He trains us during our prayer and Bible reading time and then brings it to our remembrance during the match.
 When the bell rings for a break, He ministers to us.
 He bandages our wounds, gives us fresh Living Water, and encourages us to continue the fight.
 All we have to do is hear His voice, follow His advice, and keep getting back up when we get knocked down.
 Oh, and we have to stay in the ring until the end of the fight.